Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.10.8 - February 2024 =
+* Added setting to allow admins to hide firstname, lastname and email from user profile

 = 6.10.7 - December 2023 =
 * Fixed issue with checkbox for custom messages that did not save correctly